agosiewska/resume/README.md

 ## Posters

-* 06.2018, Białystok - MLExpResso: a tool for integrative analyses and visualization of gene expression and DNA methylation data
+* 06.2018, Białystok - "MLExpResso: a tool for integrative analyses and visualization of gene expression and DNA methylation data" made in collaboration with Przemysław Biecek and Aleksandra Grudziąż for the Mathematics of Borderlands Conference.
-* 09.2017, Poznań - "MLExpResso - NGS, Methylation, Expression and a lot of coffee" made in collaboration with Przemysław Biecek and Aleksandra Grudziąż during the International RNAtion conference
+* 09.2017, Poznań - "MLExpResso - NGS, Methylation, Expression and a lot of coffee" made in collaboration with Przemysław Biecek and Aleksandra Grudziąż for the International RNAtion conference

 ## Workshops